readr-code/readr-connect/README.md

 At this point, you can also validate a few of the generated matches using the web interface, or create additional annotations.
 These can then be retrieved using

-`sbt "runMain example.FetchPatternAnnotations"`    [source](src/main/scala/example/FetchPatternAnnotations.scala)

-Copying annotations only for given frame as text (easy to read and edit)

-`sbt "runMain allenai.example.Example6FetchPatternAnnotations"`

-`sbt "runMain allenai.example.Example7PutPatternAnnotations"`

-Copying frames/rules/annotation for all frames using json (editable, but not very easily)

-`sbt "runMain example.large.FetchAllMeaning"`

-`sbt "runMain example.large.PutAllMeaning"`
+`sbt "runMain example.FetchPatternAnnotations1"`    [source](src/main/scala/example/FetchPatternAnnotations.scala1)

+The previous example writes these annotations to the screen, but of course we can also store these in a file ([source](src/main/scala/example/FetchPatternAnnotations2.scala), and later push them back into the cloud ([source](src/main/scala/example/PutPatternAnnotations.scala).
+While these examples handle the case for one given frame, we can also fetch and write back all frames, patterns, and annotations, at once, as shown in examples [source](src/main/scala/example/FetchAllMeaning.scala) and [source](src/main/scala/example/PutAllMeaning.scala).

 ## 3. Working with large corpora

-For large corpora, we recommend to do all preprocessing locally (or on another cluster) and then push the results to Readr Cloud for exploration and pattern development.
+For large corpora, we recommend doing all preprocessing locally (or on another cluster) and then push the results to Readr cloud.
+For processing we use Apache Spark.

-Spark 1.0.2.

 You must have Apache spark installed in a directory if you would like to process and push new datasets to readr.
 Fetch spark at `https://spark.apache.org/downloads.html`.

-1. Convert sources into Readr format.

-`large.Example1CreateSource`
+We have tested our system on Spark 1.0.2.

+Start by converting your documents into the readr format.

+`sbt "runMain example.large.CreateSource"`    [source](src/main/scala/example/large/CreateSource.scala)
-2. Run processing on Apache Spark.

-Refer to readr-spark on more information on how this is done.
+Then, run your processing on Apache Spark.
+The [readr-spark](http://github.com/readr-code/readr-spark) project contains more information on how this is done.

-3. Push the results to Readr Cloud.
+Finally, you can push the results to Readr cloud.

-`large.Example2CreateDB`

-You can now use Readr Cloud to create frames and patterns.
-When you are done using Readr Cloud you can fetch the rules and annotations you have created to store them locally.
-You can also write these back to Readr Cloud (to the same or a different Readr project).
-There are a bunch of different options:

-large.Example3FetchFrames

-large.Example4PutFrames

-## 4. Copying rule sets

-Readr Cloud makes it easy to create, manipulate, and test extraction rules.
-When you are done using Readr Cloud you can fetch the rules and annotations you have created to store them locally.
-You can also write these back to Readr Cloud (to the same or a different Readr project).
-There are a bunch of different options:

-### Copying frames/rules using kryo (fast, but not human-readable)

-`./fetch_frames.sh`

-`./push_frames.sh`

-### Copying annotations only for given frame as text (easy to read and edit)

-`sbt "runMain allenai.example.Example6FetchPatternAnnotations"`

-`sbt "runMain allenai.example.Example7PutPatternAnnotations"`
+`sbt "runMain example.large.CreateDB"`    [source](src/main/scala/example/large/CreateDB.scala)

-### Copying frames/rules/annotation for all frames using json (editable, but not very easily)
+Spark uses Kryo for efficient serialization and deserialization of objects.
+We can also fetch and write back frames in Kryo.
+This makes it easy to generate a large number of frames, for example based on a resource.

-`sbt "runMain allenai.example.Example8FetchAllMeaning"`
+`sbt "runMain example.large.FetchFrames"`    [source](src/main/scala/example/large/FetchFrames.scala)

-`sbt "runMain allenai.example.Example9PutAllMeaning"`
+`sbt "runMain example.large.PutFrames"`    [source](src/main/scala/example/large/PutFrames.scala)